A01752391/Videojuego/GDD.md

 - _Standard Chess Moves:_ click to select a piece, then click a highlighted legal square to move or capture.
 - _Scoring:_ capture value = classic chess points (Pawn = 1, Knight/Bishop = 3, Rook = 5, Queen = 9; checkmate grants +12).
-- _Superpower Spawns:_ upon crossing each threshold, the player is awarded one powerup to use in-game when desired.
-The powerup will appear on the game's screen.
-- _Activation:_ on your turn, select a power, then click its target on board.
+- _Power-Up Unlocks:_ Power-ups are unlocked by reaching specific point thresholds during a round.
+For example, the first power-up is granted at 5 points, the second at 10, and so on.
+Upon crossing each threshold, the player is awarded a random power-up and it is added to their inventory.
+- _Power-Up Use:_ On your turn, you can activate a power-up instead of making a traditional move, or as an enhancement to a move (depending on the power-up type).
+Click to select the power-up, then click on the target (a piece, square, or zone) to apply its effect.
+- _Available Power-Ups:_
+  1. _Blast:_ Destroys a selected enemy piece instantly.
+  2. _Teleport:_ Move one of your pieces to any unoccupied square on the board.
+  3. _Swap:_ Swap positions of any two of your pieces on the board.
+  4. _Shield:_ Temporarily protects a piece from capture for one turn.
+  5. _ExtraMove:_ Grants an immediate second move within the same turn.
+  6. _Power-Up Persistence:_ Power-ups remain in your inventory across rounds, enabling long-term strategy and tactical planning.
 - _Two Rounds:_
   1. _Round 1:_ standard mid‑game setup—race for points and powers.
   2. _Round 2:_ fresh mid‑game layout where the trailing player receives an _advantaged formation_: